-The common mistake of many companies on their road to digital transformation is the cutting of the majority of team members.
-The business owner makes a decision to hire several trained specialists who worked on building a tech-powered company and sees these as the key stakeholders.
+The common mistake of many companies on their road to digital transformation is the layoffs.
+The business owner decides to hire several trained specialists who have worked on building a tech-powered company and sees them as the key stakeholders.
 Other team members don’t have a clear idea of what is going on.

 How to introduce your team to digital transformation?

 - Encourage colleagues to share their experiences.
-Team members can add their unique perspective on pain points, the ones that you might not consider otherwise.
+Team members can add their unique perspective on pain points, the ones that you might not consider at once.

 - Assign a role in digital transformation to each team member.
-One person will be responsible for providing customer data, others will control logistics, while someone will keep track of financial changes through the transformation.
+One person will be responsible for providing customer data, others will control logistics, while someone will keep track of changes in financial position through the transformation.

 3. It’s time to come up with the system

 Once you’ve identified the transformation area and introduced your team to plans, it’s time to start planning tangible changes.
-You need to come up with a big system for the entire transformation as well as with smaller subsystems, dedicated to particular pain points.
+You need to come up with both a big system for the complete transformation and smaller subsystems dedicated to particular pain points.

 How to standardize the transformation?

 - Define your goals.
-They should be technological – what kind of online instruments you want to develop and implement (a website, mobile app, chatbot) – and financial – how much return do you expect and how many deals can transformation help to close.
+They should be technological – what kind of online instruments you want to develop and implement (a website, mobile app, chatbot) – and financial – how much return you expect and how many deals transformation can help to close.

 - Keep reference collection.
-You need to analyze the strategies of successful competitors – this way, you can take pointers from their successful actions.
+You need to analyze the strategies of successful competitors and take ideas on board.

 Digital transformation strategy drivers

-Approaching digital transformation can be overwhelming; it confusing to even understand what does digital transformation mean.
+Approaching digital transformation can be overwhelming.
 However, it gets easier once you break the process down to four driving pillars.

 Digital Data: collecting information about the market and customers allows assessing risks and making informed decisions.

 Automation: implementing Artificial Intelligence to business operations is a necessary measure.
-This way, you can redirect your team to responsible tasks, while algorithms handle mundane work.
+This way, you can redirect your team to important tasks, while algorithms handle mundane work.